xugeaneeu/TVM2025-public/lab01/README.md

 3. Implement and export the composite function `parse(content: string): number` at [index.ts](src/index.ts).
 The function must
    - parse the input string via the grammar implemented in task 1
    - on a parsing failure throw the SyntaxException
-   - on a parsing success apply the calculate semantic action implemented in task 2 to the parse result (match object) and return the action to the caller
+   - on a parsing success apply the calculate semantic action implemented in task 2 to the parse result (match object) and return the action result to the caller

 ## Evaluation